BluRosie/pokeruby/README.md

 # Pokémon Ruby and Sapphire

 Pokémon Ruby and Sapphire, but with various edits to show off just what is all super easily done with a decompilation.
 Everything here is public to use, no permission required.
+Only requirement is that the credits are given where credits are due.

 Current implemented features:
 * a ton of decapitalization